TI-TecnicamenteIdiotas/e-commerce/NodeJsBackend/README.md

 # **!
 IMPORTANT !**
-Its needed to have a postgresql database open with the in code credentials to everything work as intended, you can see the credentials at:
+Its needed to have a postgresql database open:
 ```
 cd src/services
 ```